colinlienard/sv-router/docs/guide/file-based/routing-concepts.md

       └── mywork.svelte                ➜ /about/work/mywork
 ```

-You can also mix-and-match both modes in the same router.
+You can effectively combine both modes within the same router configuration for maximum flexibility.

 ## Dynamic Routes

-To define dynamic routes, you can surround a route segment with square brackets.
-This will match any value for that segment.
+To create dynamic routes that match variable segments, surround the segment name with square brackets.
+This allows that segment to match any value.

-You can also define multiple dynamic segments in a single route.
+You can include multiple dynamic segments in a single route:

 ::: code-group